How to Clean Cat Pee and Poop Stains Out of Carpet?

 What are the threats of cat urine, poop and odor?

 Except extremely unpleasant to look at, both smell and stains caused by urine and feces are harmful to health.
-Human reactions to cat urine and poop include coughing, red eyes, skin itchiness, to name a few.
+Human reactions to your feline's and poop include coughing, red eyes, skin itchiness, to name a few.
 Here is what more you should know about the pee and poop of your dearest friend:

 They contain bacteria.